chainofexecution/Arcadyan-KVD21/README.md

 ![IMG_20220518_210514](https://user-images.githubusercontent.com/92492482/175694322-6ba9bcff-d275-49ff-9e5e-a8e5f327c623.png)

 Using a multimeter to monitor voltages while the device is booting I see there is 0.4v on the pin by the arrow symbol, followed by 0v, 1.8v, and 0v.
-The pin farthest from the arrow symbol was verrified to be a ground pin by ckecking continuity between the pin and a ground plane.
-The two pins in the middle are 0v stable on the left and a fluctuating 1.8v on the right which indicates RX/TX respectively.
+The pin farthest from the arrow symbol was verrified to be a ground pin by checking for continuity between the pin and a ground plane.
+The two pins in the middle are fluctuating 1.8v on the left and 0v stable on the right which indicates TX/RX respectively.

-I soldered headers on to the 4 pin wells (while drunk so it looks horrible)
+I soldered headers on to the 4 pin wells so I can get a reliable connection with an FTDI I fif this while drunk so it looks horrible. 😅
 ![IMG_20220623_124556](https://user-images.githubusercontent.com/92492482/175782661-2ce847a4-dfaa-4084-92ad-9449cf00d1ca.png)

 This is the pinout for the UART connection I used with my Adafruit FT232H: